sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * Maximize Accuracy
 * Minimize quantum classifier size
+* Generate an automatic and optimized data encoding in the feature map
+* Optimization of the circuit topology and its parameters *θ*
 * Find robutness classifiers with a high generalization power
 * Search of quantum-inspired solutions
 * Provide interpretability to the predicted results